Uniform Local Tabularity in Intuitionistic Logic: Abstract

 \section{Abstract}

-By contrast wih $\mathsf{S4}$, the analysis of local tabularity above $\mathsf{IPC}$ has provided a difficult challenge.
-This paper studies a strengthening of local tabularity -- \textit{uniform local tabularity} -- where one demands that all formulas be equivalent to formulas of a given implication depth.
+By contrast with $\mathsf{S4}$, the analysis of local tabularity above $\mathsf{IPC}$ has provided a difficult challenge.
+This paper studies a strengthening of local tabularity --- \textit{uniform local tabularity} --- where one demands that all formulas be equivalent to formulas of a given implication depth.
 Algebraically, this amounts to considering Heyting algebras generated by finitely many iterations of the implication operation.
-It is shown that in contrast with locally finite Heyting algebras, $n$-uniformly locally finite Heyting algebras always form a variety, and an explicit axiomatization of the variety of $n$-uniform locally finite Heyting algebras for $n\leq 2$ is given.
-In connection with this analysis, it is shown that there exist locally tabular logics which are not uniformly locally tabular, answering a question of Shehtman -- an example of a pre-uniformly locally tabular logic is presented.
+It is shown that in contrast with locally finite Heyting algebras, $n$-uniformly locally finite Heyting algebras always form a variety, and an explicit axiomatization of the variety of $n$-uniform locally finite Heyting algebras for $n\leq 3$ is given.
+In connection with this analysis, it is shown that there exist locally tabular logics which are not uniformly locally tabular, answering a question of Shehtman ---- an example of a pre-uniformly locally tabular logic is presented, which is shown to be the unique pre-uniformly locally tabular extension of the system $\mathsf{KG}$.